xiaozhen228/CAPS/README.md

 ![intro](imgs/img_CAPD.png)

+## Usage
 Our code is based on pytorch.

-## Usage

 ### Requirements

 - torch>=1.8.0
 - torchvision

-## License
-MIT License
+- opencv-python
+- tensorboard
+- numpy
+- transformers

 ## Citation
-If you find our work useful in your research, please consider citing:
+This paper is under review.